rgknp/AIDayLabs/lab02.2-building_bots/1_Dialogs_and_Regex.md

 #### Download the Bot Framework Emulator

 You can download the v4 Preview Bot Framework Emulator for testing your bot locally.
 The instructions for the rest of the labs will assume you've downloaded the v4 Emulator (as opposed to the v3 Emulator).
-Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and selecting the most recent file ending in ".exe".
+Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and download the most recent version of the emulator (select the ".exe" file, if you are using windows).

 The emulator installs to `c:\Users\`_your-username_`\AppData\Local\botframework\app-4.0.15\botframework-emulator.exe` or to your Downloads folder, depending on browser.